Here are some of the questions we’re frequently asked at Intercountry Adoption Australia, and our list of responses is growing all the time.

 Intercountry adoption is a formal process that occurs when an Australian citizen or permanent resident, who is residing in Australia, adopts a child from overseas through the authorities in his or her Australian state or territory.
 The principles and standards of the Hague Convention must also be met, regardless of whether or not the partner country has signed the Convention.

 The adoption process will vary slightly depending on the state or territory you live in.
-We have, however, summarised the key steps in Thinking about adoption.
+We have, however, summarised the key steps in Countries and considerations.
 The central authority in your state or territory will provide some education on the process and challenges of intercountry adoption, give you information on how to apply, and assess your application.
 You must first be approved for adoption by your state or territory government, before your application can be sent to your chosen overseas country for their approval.

 If the overseas country accepts your application and is able to match a child with your family, you will be sent a placement proposal, which you will need to consider very carefully before accepting.
 You will need to travel to the overseas country to meet and collect your new child, and go through formal arrangements there.

-When you return to Australia, you’ll be provided with post-placement support to ensure your adopted child is settling in well.
+When you return to Australia, you will be provided with post-placement support to ensure your adopted child is settling in well.
 You will also generally be required to provide some post-placement reports to your child’s country of birth.

 To discuss the specifics of intercountry adoption where you live, contact the central authority in your state or territory.